-While this doesn’t seem like it is that big of a deal, I have used sportsbook sites that had very clunky and hard to use bet slips.
-I can promise you that after trying to labor through some of those that I can certainly appreciate when a sportsbook does it right, and Bovada definitely does!
+While this doesn’t seem like it is that big of a deal, we have used sportsbook sites that had very clunky and hard to use bet slips.
+After trying to labor through some of those bet slips, we can certainly appreciate when a sportsbook does it right, and Bovada definitely does!

 Look and feel of the betting interface: 8/10

-Perhaps one of the main weaknesses regarding Bovada is that they are incredibly slow at listing match ups.
-For those that like to bet NBA or college basketball games, you may have to wait until sometimes 2pm ET in the afternoon for the lines to be live and ready to bet.
-Comparing this to the other four sportsbooks that I use, and Bovada is consistently the last to list their odds (usually by more than 4 hours!) on the major American sports.
-To the recreational gambler this is not a big deal, but if you are the type that is jonsing to get your picks in early in the morning then this is a negative.
+Perhaps one of the main weaknesses regarding the Bovada sportsbook is that they are incredibly slow at listing match ups.
+For those that like to bet NBA or college basketball games, you may have to wait until 2pm ET in the afternoon for the lines to be live .
+Comparing this to the other ten sportsbooks that we use, Bovada is consistently the last to list their odds (usually by more than 4 hours!) on the major American sports.
+To the recreational gambler this is not a big deal, but if you are the type that is chomping at the bit to get your picks in early in the morning then this is a negative.
 The one exception to this rule is in soccer.
 For whatever reason, Bovada is consistently first in getting their lines out for most soccer contests across the globe.

 Odds Prices and minimum bet limits: 7/10

 One of the things that has become increasingly popular over the past couple of years has been the increase in mobile betting over smartphones.
-At least in my case, I do most of my betting from different sports bars, in which case, I don’t ever have my computer handy.
+If one does most of their betting from different sports bars, for instance, then one won’t ever have their computer handy.
 So the need to have a solid mobile web site has become very key and more necessary then ever!

-I have an Android based phone, and I think it is fair to say that the Bovada mobile site runs pretty well on both Android and the iPhones that we tested.
-Logging on, switching between sports, and placing sports is very easy.
+It is fair to say that the Bovada sportsbook mobile site runs pretty well on both Android and the iPhones that we tested.
+Logging on, switching between sports, and placing bets is very easy.
 With the update to the site in July of 2015, Bovada gave the mobile site a very similar look to the desktop site.
-It reminds me a little bit of the updated style that Microsoft has implemented across it’s Windows systems.
+It reminds us a little bit of the updated style that Microsoft has implemented across it’s Windows systems.

-The update has certainly provided an upgrade over the previous version as and I don’t run into same small issues that we ran into before the update are now gone.
-This is now one of the best mobile sportsbook sites of all the sportsbooks in which I give a detailed review.
+The update has certainly provided an upgrade over the previous version and the same small issues that we ran into before the update are now gone.
+This is now one of the best mobile sportsbook sites of all the sportsbooks in which we give a detailed review.

 Mobile Betting Platform: 9/10

 We all play in the sportsbooks to make money, and it is important for a bettor to have a sportsbook that pays out reliably.
 This is one area in which Bovada may shine the brightest.
-The options for payouts are seemingly constantly changing, but currently include check by courier, money transfer and rapid transfer.
+The options for payouts are seemingly constantly changing, but currently include check by courier, or payout by bitcoin.
 Most importantly, Bovada offers one free payout a month.
 The minimum payout for a check payout is now only $50!
 A check can be requested once a week for an amount up to $3,000.
 The Bitcoin option is, by far, the better way to go for withdrawals (and deposits).
 Using this option, the minimum payout is $20 and the maximum is $9,500.
 Bitcoin can be requested once every five days and the payment comes to the customer almost immediately versus up to two weeks by check.

 This convenience is one of the many advantages that Bovada has over the other sportsbooks.
 It doesn’t take long to figure out that these guys are very reliable.